wp-plugins/post-pay-counter/readme.txt

 It must become: *define( 'PPC_DEBUG_LOG', false );*

 == Changelog ==
-= 2.31 =
+= 2.3.1 =
-* Fixed: German and portoguese translation had not been committed, sorry.
+* New: possible to include private posts in stats.
+* Tweak: improved update method.
+* Tweak: updated German translation.

-= 2.30 =
+= 2.3 =
 * Fixed: some translastion would not show up (mainly stats cols header).
 * Tweak: minor performance enhancements due to tooltips for posts only being generated for detailed stats.
 * New: German translation (Julian Beck).